TaoStarlit/English/book/essentialWords.md

 - extensive: The Amazon rain forest is the most extensive rain forest in the world
 - extensively: Rain forests around the world have been extensively logged.

-- erosion: Soil erosion leads to the pollution of streams and rivers.
+- erosion: Soil erosion leads to the pollution of streams and rivers.    pronunciation: indefinite vowel; voiced fricative - measure
-- erode: When the soil erodes, there are no nutrients left to help plants grow.
+- erode: When the soil erodes, there are no nutrients left to help plants grow.  i  rode]

-- pollutant: Factories add pollutants to the air and water
+- pollutant: Factories add pollutants to the air and water. 'pollutant: a substance that pollutes something
 - pollution: Deforestation contributes to the effects of both air and water pollution
 - pollute: Eroding soil pollutes water.